 Can you bleach any type of wood?

 Most woods can be bleached, of course, you need to understand the types of woods as each will produce different results.
 It is important to know what kind of material you will be working with along with understanding the undertones of each species.
-Knowing the types of woods will help you to pick the best product to use for the bleaching process.
+Knowing the types of wood will help you pick the best product to use for the bleaching process.

 How long does it take bleach to lighten wood?